sandialabs/sibl/xyfigure/README.md

 ## Getting Minimalistic

-Most of the keywords documented in the dictionary are *optional*.
-If the keywords are not specified, XYFigure selects sensible default values.
-Users override the default behaviour by specifying *optional* keywords.
+Most of the keywords documented in the [XYFigure dictionary](XYFigure_dictionary.md) are *optional*.
+If the optional keywords are not specified, XYFigure selects sensible default values.
+Users override the default behaviour by specifying the optional keywords.

 Here is the sine and cosine example from above, as a minimual [json](../io/xyfigure_example/min_spec.md) file, without any optional keywords: